SergiiKapt/woo-ksa-discount-add/readme.md

 ## Installing the plugin

+1. Download zip-file
+2. Rename on 'woo-ksa-discount-add.zip'
-1. Download and install the plugin
+3. Install the plugin
-2. Activate the plugin
+4. Activate the plugin

 ## Do after installation